 Small canker sores or minor aphthous ulcerations run their course in 13 weeks and leave no scar.
 In contrast, larger sores or major aphthous ulcerations typically take longer to heal and may scar.
 Finally, a herpetiform aphthous ulcer, the most severe type of ulceration, is characterized by multiple lesions occurring simultaneously and may require palliative treatment from your dentist.

-Canker sores typically heal without treatment.
+Most canker sores typically heal without treatment.
 If the sores are especially large or painful, your dentist or doctor may prescribe a topical anesthetic, a prescription tetracycline mouthwash or a corticosteroid salve.